President Trump Reveals The Reason Behind The Bizarre Capitalization In His Tweets

 — Merriam-Webster (@MerriamWebster) July 3, 2018

 While these mistakes can seem very embarrassing coming from a head of state, maybe we can all take comfort in the fact that the president doesn’t write all of his tweets.
-As The Boston Globe reported in May, White House staffers often write the social media messages.
-But instead of making his messages sound more statesmanly, they mimic his style; typos, random capitalization and all.
+As the Boston Globe reported in May, White House staffers often write the social media messages.
+But instead of making his messages sound more statesmanly, they mimic his style — typos, random capitalization and all.
 They do it so that the constituents in his base can continue to identify with him.

 Technically, this isn’t new, The Boston Globe notes, as presidential speechwriters have typically tried to replicate their Commander-in-Chief’s cadence and syntax.
 But Twitter is a new frontier for presidential communication and Trump is using it his way.
 When the staff thinks that he should tweet about a certain topic, they craft a memo to him with a list of sample tweets.
 Trump then chooses the one he likes the most and it’s shared with his 52 million followers.
 His audience is even larger when you take retweets into account and the people who’ll see the tweet because a media outlet wrote about it.
 And the capitalizations for emphasis have the effect of driving the media narrative, Vox reports.
 When he capitalizes words like WITCH HUNT and FAKE NEWS, the headlines almost write themselves.